rosalindfranklininstitute/antigen-app/README.md

     git clone https://github.com/rosalindfranklininstitute/antigen-app
     cd antigen-app

-Then start the development environment using `docker-compose`:
+Then start the development environment using `docker compose`:

     docker compose up -d

+**Linux only:** On Linux, set file permissions correctly:

+    docker compose run --rm -u root api chgrp -R nonroot /usr/src

-On first use, or after pulling (in case database schema has changed), initialise/migrate the database:
+On first use, or after a `git pull` (in case database schema has changed), initialise/migrate the database:

     docker compose exec api python manage.py migrate

-You should then be able to access the development site at http://localhost:8000/

-The API will be available at http://localhost:8000/api/

 ## Example data and tutorial

 You can either load the example data directly into the database in a single step, or you can load it step-by-step using the [data files](docs/example-data/) if you prefer.

-To load example data directly, run the following command on a clean installation:
+To load example data directly, run the following command on a clean installation (make sure to do this before loading the web interface for the first time):

     docker compose exec api python manage.py load_fixtures example-smcd1

 Alternatively, to go through the data entry process manually (to gain familiarity with AntigenApp), see the [tutorial](docs/TUTORIAL.md).

+## Access the interface

+After setting up the development environment above and optionally loading example data, you can access the development site at http://localhost:8000/

+The API will be available at http://localhost:8000/api/

 ## Update the development environment